Dark Web Monitoring Is Not Enough

 Unfortunately, not all criminal activity takes place solely via the “dark web,” which means dark web monitoring tools offer insufficient protection.
 A large volume of criminal transactions, which can include the sale and trade of fresh breach data, happen through private exchange within trusted networks.

-SpyCloud goes beyond dark web monitoring by leveraging human intelligence to infiltrate criminal communities and gain access to breach data that isn’t available otherwise, giving enterprises greater visibility of exposed credentials and PII that can put their users at risk.
+SpyCloud goes beyond dark web monitoring by leveraging human intelligence to infiltrate criminal communities and gain access to breach data that isn’t available otherwise, giving enterprises greater — and faster — visibility of exposed credentials and PII that threaten the security of their users’ accounts.